CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/connect-k8sv2.png "Connect Kubernetes")

-   >**Note: ** While running the above command, if you face an error stating **Could not retrieve credential from local cache**, run the following command to again login to azure portal.
+   > **Note: ** While running the above command, if you face an error stating **Could not retrieve credential from local cache**, run the following command to login to azure portal again.
    ```
    az login -u $AppID --service-principal --tenant $TenantID -p $AppSecret
    ```